 Applicants are encouraged to submit their applications by the priority deadlines listed below in order to receive consideration for institutional grants.
 Though applications received after the priority deadline will be considered for admission, financial aid offerings may be limited after the priority deadline.

-International students applying from a country in which English is not the official language must submit a TOEFL score from within the last two years.
-Applicants to the M.A. program are expected to have a TOEFL score of at least 79 (internet) 213 (computer) or 550 (paper).
+International students applying from a country in which English is not the official language must submit a TOEFL or IELTS score from within the last two years.
+Applicants to the program are expected to have a TOEFL score of at least 80 (internet) 213 (computer) or 550 (paper).
 For the Academic IELTS, the minimum score is 7.0 with a preference for a 7.5 score.

 No, the MA and PhD are two wholly separate programs, each requiring a distinct application process.
 An MA or MDiv is required for the doctoral program; admission to the MA does not guarantee admission to the doctoral program.